 - Marek Kaminski from Poland, trying the same thing, he didn't make it across either, but he did hit both poles in one calendar year...he came back to Pole in 1996-97 as well.

-- w/o Chris Bero's dad, who shows up via ANI airlines for a brief father-son visit.
+- w/o Chris Bero's father Robert Bero, who showed up on an ANI aircraft for a brief father-son visit.

 No midwinter airdrop; discontinued due to email, supply system improvements, greenhouses, and budgets...